Ensembl/ensembl-vep/nextflow/README.md

   --outdir DIRNAME          Name of output directory.
 Default: outdir --output_prefix PREFIX    Output filename prefix.
 The generated output file will have name <output_prefix>_VEP.vcf.gz.
                             NOTE: Do not use this parameter if you are expecting multiple output files.

-  --skip_check [0,1]        Skip check for tabix index file of input VCF.
+  --sort                    Sort VCF results from VEP (only required if input is unsorted; slower if enabled).
+Default: false --skip_check [0,1]        Skip check for tabix index file of input VCF.
 Enables use of cache with -resume.
 Default: 0 --filters STRING          Comma-separated list of filter conditions to pass to filter_vep,
                             such as "AF < 0.01,Feature is ENST00000377918".